RRFayad/next-course/README.md

 |  Topic Show   |         /topics/[topicName]          | single topic, many posts   |
 | Create a Post |   /topics/[topicName] / posts/new    | single topic, many posts   |
 |  Show a Post  | /topics/[topicName] / posts/[postId] | single post, many comments |

+#### Path Helpers

+##### Why Path Helpers?

+- If we decide do a change in a path, we will have to hunt all the links in the code base

+  - That's why we create a set of functions, to determine all the paths

+- Create the path.ts file